 Some species like Brown-headed Cowbirds (Molothrus ater) are obligate brood parasites and lay their eggs in other species nests, where they are incubated and chicks are raised by the parasitized host.
 In seabirds, egg dumping is a very rare event.
-In a massive 14-year study of 69,775 nests of "seabirds" along the west coast of Scotland from 1996 to 2009, only 123 nests (0.2%), for 19 different species, were found containing the eggs of two different species.194 The samples for mixed clutches, however, included cormorants (2 species), gulls (6 species), terns (2 species), waterfowl (6 species) and waders (3 species), not all of which are true seabirds.
+In a massive 14-year study of 69,775 nests of "seabirds" along the west coast of Scotland from 1996 to 2009, only 123 nests (0.2%), for 19 different species.194 The samples for mixed clutches, however, included cormorants (2 species), gulls (6 species), terns (2 species), waterfowl (6 species) and waders (3 species), not all of which are true seabirds.